student-IH-labs-and-stuff/BCNDATA2022/Labs/databricks/Databricks_intro.md

 + create a pandas dataframe with Python for diamonds (magic command needed) and visualise, following the notebook through and reviewing both the tables and data visuals
 + try exporting the resulting data from either SQL or Python to csv files locally

-3) from the home menu, import a new data source (csv file 'cars_EV.csv' ) from your local machine to **create a table with UI** and use your QuickStart cluster to preview the table.
+3) from the home menu, import a new data source (csv file 'cars_EV.csv' in our class materials for this week on github) from your local machine to **create a table with UI** and use your QuickStart cluster to preview the table.
 In specify table attributes, check the columns, and correct the data types as needed, set the first row as header.
 Then create the table.

 4)  Create a new SQL notebook to run a simple sql select query against the data source cars_EV.csv you have imported.
 This can be any SQL query you like.